Special Emergency Response Team (Queensland): Selection

-The three-day selection course is regarded as the most difficult and physically demanding course within the Queensland Police Service.
+The three-day selection course is regarded as the most difficult and physically demanding course within the Service.
 It tests physical and mental endurance through individual and team tasks, problem solving, sleep deprivation, basic survival skills and by challenging phobias for example heights and closed spaces.
 Several female officers have attempted selection.

 Candidates who are successful on the selection course are invited to attend a 14-week training course where all the skills of the unit are taught.
-The first four weeks consist of physical training, 2 hours in the morning and 2 hours in the evening, interspersed with weapons validations and training.
+The first four weeks consist of physical training, two hours in the morning and two hours in the evening, interspersed with weapons validations and training.
 The next two weeks consist of rural tactics and marksman training.
 The next six weeks consist of close quarter tactics, methods of entry, tactical driving, roping, fast roping and other skills.

 Upon graduation, successful applicants can apply for available positions where they are put into a team where further training and validations are required before becoming operational.
 Specialist courses are then attended including water operations, breaching, advanced roping, advanced close quarter tactics and opportunities to attend advanced training with other police and military units.